Admission and University Entrance

 - Numeracy requirement: either (i) a D grade or better in IGCSE or GCSE mathematics or (ii) any mathematics pass at AS level.

-Note: International applicants applying with CIE study outside of New Zealand may also meet the standard literacy requirement through an alternative approved English test-Admissions will contact you if we require more information regarding your English.
+*International applicants applying with CIE study outside of NZ may also meet the standard literacy requirement through an alternative approved English test.
+Admissions will contact you if we require more information regarding your English.

-If you completed CIE with other New Zealand study
+If you completed CIE with other NZ study

 If you have taken CIE in combination with NCEA or other UC accepted pre-university qualification please email firstname.lastname@example.org.

-If you completed A (A2) levels outside of New Zealand
+If you completed A (A2) levels outside of NZ

 You can gain admission to UC if you meet the following minimum requirements:

-- at least three A (A2) levels at grade C or above.
+- at least three A (A2) levels with at least one A (A2) level at grade C or above.
 A result in General Studies cannot be included.
 If English is not your first language you must meet additional UC English requirements.

-Minimum IB scores for University Entrance studied in New Zealand
+Minimum IB scores for University Entrance studied in NZ

 You can gain admission to UC if you have been awarded the IB Diploma.